 There is no one way to treat poison ivy rashes.
 Every doctor probably has their own regimen.
-I developed mine after suffering a severe systemic reaction and spending my healing time researching best methods.
+I developed mine after suffering a severe systemic reaction and spending my healing time researching the best methods.

 One of the big keys is getting aggressive treatment in the first four days of symptoms.
-After four days there is higher risk of the rash becoming systemic and the patient will develop symptoms in places that never came into contact with the plant.
+After four days there is a higher risk of the rash becoming systemic and the patient will develop symptoms in places that never came into contact with the plant.

 He recommends short and long-acting antihistamines, twice daily antacid such as Pepcid or Zantac for their antihistamine properties and to protect the stomach from all the medications.
 I recommend topical Caladryl applied several times daily and often I will offer systemic steroids by pill or sometimes injections.

 Patients are instructed to never wear the same clothes two days in a row, I also recommend changing bed sheets daily.